mobarski/fabris/readme.rst

 Universal loop::

     do
-        dup getc
+        scan-for-enemies
+        if enemy then
-        if zero then drop drop break end emit
+	    break end
+        patrol-area
     loop
+    exterminate

 New function definition::